Consumer Protection Act

 The Act covers almost every aspect of the consumer-supplier relationship, including:

-Quality of goods and services, implied warranties, marketing, packaging and labelling of goods or services, ordering, delivery and return of goods, sales records (e.g. invoices and receipts) and required disclosures and warnings to consumers, customer loyalty programmes, promotional competitions, call centres, pricing of goods and services, franchises, auctions, contract and which terms are prohibited, plain language, product recall, liability where unsafe goods cause harm, deposits, vouchers, and trust funds, various new consumer remedies and dispute resolution forums and penalties for non-compliance with the Act.
+Defective , low quality or dangerous goods and services, marketing, packaging and labelling of goods or services, ordering, delivery and return of goods, invoices and receipts, required disclosures and warnings to consumers, loyalty programs, promotional competitions, call centres, pricing of goods and services, franchises, auctions, contracts and which terms are prohibited, plain language, product recall of hazardous products, liability / claims where unsafe goods cause harm, deposits, vouchers, pre-payments, various new consumer remedies and dispute resolution forums and penalties for non-compliance with the Act.

 Please contact Trudie Broekmann if you require training on this Act or require legal assistance in supplier compliance or enforcing a consumer right.

 Wonderlik – stap hier uit met rustige gemoed.

 Thank you for an excellent seminar that was presented in a logical & practical manner.